mileskent/VACT/README.md

 ```

 ## Dependencies
-NOTE: This project depends on ncurses.h which is a Unix library.
-It has only been tested on Linux, but MacOS and other Unix-based OSs should work.
+NOTE: This project depends on ncurses.h which is a Unix library. *It has only been tested on Linux*, but MacOS and other Unix-based OSs should work.

 If you are using Windows, [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) should allow you to run this project.
 However, I haven't specifically tested it.
 Alternatively, you could use a full-on virtual machine.
 However, WSL is more convienient.